romantymoshyk/GlorpenPropelBundle/README.rst

 BitBucket: https://bitbucket.org/glorpen/glorpenpropelbundle

-Supported Symfony2 versions
+Supported Symfony versions
 ===========================

-This bundle currently supports Symfony2 starting from version 2.3.
+This bundle currently supports Symfony starting from version 2.3.

-You will have to specify dev dependency for `propel/propel-bundle` for Symfony2 3.x projects, eg:
+You will have to specify dev dependency for `propel/propel-bundle` for Symfony 3.x projects, eg:

 .. sourcecode:: json